Untitled Document

 CHINA SITUATION:

-China in June 2010 have revalued theior yuan which is good but the country is slowing down.
+China have revalued theior yuan which is good but the country is slowing down.
 As at May 2010 China is starting to spread inflation to other Western countries.
 China has borrowed $8 for every dollar of GDP growth so have a credit problem.
 We loved the cheap goods but now China is flooding the markets via exports to the rest of the world.
 NZs Reserve Bank cannot stop this.
 Remember the US was borrowing $6 for every dollar before the subprime crash & Kiwis are borrowing still well beyond there means.
 Kiwi Banks keep pampering depsoitors with small loans and credit and debit cards to try to indebt you.

 Some of the world's largest hedge funds are even saying that the Euro currency will sink to trade at an even level with the U.S. dollar.

-The most terrifying prediction for 2010 involves Nostradamus "Satan's arch of fury".
+The most terrifying prediction for 2019 involves Nostradamus "Satan's arch of fury".
 Although the precise nature of this prediction is left open to interpretation -could it be a comet, a war but definitely a disaster???

 "You believe me now that the world population needs to be addressed.